Graham Young: Poisoning of David Tilson and Jethro Batt

 On 8 October 1971, Young put thallium acetate in David Tilson's tea.
 Tilson found the tea too sweet for his liking (Young had added sugar to disguise any unusual taste from the thallium) and therefore did not drink it all.
 Young administered a second dose of thallium a week later.
 Tilson was admitted to hospital with numb legs, breathing difficulties and chest pains.
 His skin was so tender he could not endure the weight of the bedsheets, and all his hair fell out.
 Young had a back-up plan to visit Tilson in hospital and offer him a bottle of brandy laced with more thallium.
 Subsequently, Tilson recovered, though he was left permanently impotent by the poisoning.

-At the same time he was poisoning Tilson, Young also began poisoning another Hadland employee, Jethro Batt.
+At the same time he was poisoning Tilson, Young also poisoned another Hadland employee, Jethro Batt.
 Batt had become friendly with Young and would give him a ride home to Hemel Hempstead.
 Young admitted to administering 4 g of thallium to Batt in two doses, enough to kill him.
 However, Batt found the coffee Young had made for him too strong and did not drink it all.
-Nevertheless, Batt was admitted to hospital with stomach and chest pains, and his hair fell out.
-The poisoning made him suicidal.
+Nevertheless, Batt was admitted to hospital with stomach and chest pains, and his hair fell out; the poisoning made him suicidal.
 Batt ultimately recovered, but like Tilson he was also left impotent.
 Young apparently felt some remorse for poisoning Batt, writing in his diary: "I feel rather ashamed in my action in harming J [Batt]."

 Murder of Fred Biggs

-Fred Biggs, a 56-year-old local councillor and part-time employee at Hadland, was poisoned by Young with antimony, prompting the typical "Bovingdon bug" symptoms.
+Fred Biggs, a 56-year-old local councillor and part-time employee at Hadland, was poisoned by Young with antimony, prompting the typical "Bovingdon Bug" symptoms.
 Then, on 30 October 1971, Young put three doses of thallium acetate in Biggs' tea.
 By the following day, Biggs had developed chest pains and had trouble walking.
 Within days, he was admitted to Hemel Hempstead General Hospital, then transferred to the Whittington Hospital in North London, followed by the London National Hospital for Nervous Diseases (now part of the National Hospital for Neurology and Neurosurgery).
-His central nervous system deteriorated to the point that he could not speak and had trouble breathing, and his skin began to peel off.
-Young expressed concern for Biggs' condition, continually telephoning Biggs' wife and the hospital directly to make enquiries.
+His central nervous system deteriorated to the point that he could not speak and had trouble breathing, and parts of his skin peeled off.
+Young expressed concern for Biggs' condition, continually telephoning his wife and the hospital directly to make enquiries.
 Biggs finally died on 19 November 1971.